-Jailkit is an easy to use tool to create and maintain jail environments for shell users on Linux.
-In this guide, I will show you how to move PHP and its dependencies into the jail so that the jailed user can execute PHP scripts inside the jail.
+Jailkit is an easy-to-use tool to create and maintain jail environments for shell users on Linux.
+In this guide, I will show you how to move PHP and its dependencies into the jail so that the jailed user can execute PHP scripts inside the jail on an ISPConfig server.

 Edit the jailkit .ini file and add a section for PHP at the end of the file

 Starting with ISPConfig 3.2, there is already a section for PHP in the jailkit .ini file, so you can skip the step to edit jk_init.ini file.

 Open the jk_init.ini file with an editor if you are using ISPConfig 3.1 (and not 3.2):

 and paste the following lines at the end of the file: